weaversa/cryptol-course/labs/SAW/SAW.md

 ```

 where `foo` is some Cryptol function returning a record and `eel` is
-some Cryptol type in the specification loaded.
+some Cryptol type in the currently loaded specification.

 ## Unit Testing